-The Special Education Program provides assistance for any school-aged students with disabilities through a variety of accommodations, services, supports and programs.
-After a Committee on Special Education has reviewed evaluations and all information pertinent to the students individualized academic, social/emotional, physical and management needs, a recommendation is made to the Board of Education.
+The Special Education programs provides assistance for any preschool and school-aged students with disabilities through a variety of accommodations, services, supports and programs.
+After a Committee on Special Education or Committee on Preschool Education has reviewed evaluations and all information pertinent to the students individualized academic, social/emotional, physical and management needs, a recommendation is made to the Board of Education.
 Special Education programs, services and placements both within the district and outside of the district are implemented by the Board of Education within a timely manner.
 Each student's progress is reviewed at least annually to determine continued eligibility for such services.
-Please call (631) 434-2143 for further information about these programs.
-The Special needs of preschool students are addressed through the Committee on Preschool Special Education (CPSE).
-Through a referral to the CPSE, the parent/guardian of a preschooler who is suspected of having a disability, can arrange for the child to receive a comprehensive evaluation at a preschool evaluation site of the parent's choice, provided that it has been approved by New York State.
-Brentwood Public Schools is fortunate to have a program for preschoolers with disabilities that has been approved by New York State as both an evaluation site and a special education preschool program.
-Three and four year old students who have been evaluated are screened by the CPSE and recommendation for services and/or placements are made as appropriate.
-These recommendations are presented to the Board of Education for review and implementation.

 The Brentwood Department of Speech and Hearing Services provides comprehensive speech, language and hearing services to the students of Brentwood who have been identified through the Committee on Special Education.
 The Speech Therapist in each building throughout the district works closely with the building administrators and classroom teachers to provide curriculum-based speech therapy plans for students requiring services.
 Additionally, they work in conjunction with the school nurse and audiologist to appropriately refer students for a complete audiological evaluation at the district Hearing Resource Center located in the Special Services building.
 Contact the Office of Speech and Hearing Services at (631) 434-2215 for further information regarding these programs.